 Ability for end user to upload mobile video/video directly to their profile in the social and/or into a personal repository (rather than the full repository that everyone shares), P2P for video (that means peer to peer sharing of video), video capture button in the system for screen capturing and recording.
 Can also capture someone talking/appearing on a web cam too.
 Video recording button in the LMS or a separate mobile app.

 c.
 Content Curation – This isn’t about getting links and pointing to stuff.
 Rather this is about the ability build content blocks – maybe Manager shoots some video on how to drive a Forklift.
 Then Steve says, “Hey, I can show another safe way to drive it,” and uploads their video (maybe via the usage of GoPro, or whatever).
-Then Joe says, “hey I hae developed some best practices on a PDF,” and they uploads it to the same area as the first two videos.
+Then Joe says, “hey I have developed some best practices on a PDF,” and they upload it to the same area as the first two videos.
 Now, you are in the on-going process of content curation.

 And yeah, also creating micro courses with content if you think in that fashion.